-Pace is widely known for his large paintings and his iconic sculptures shown for the first time showed and installed at the Afro Brasil Museum for 2014 FIFA Brazil World Cup.
+Pace is widely known for his large paintings and for his iconic sculptures installed for the first time at the Afro Brasil Museum in São Paulo for the 2014 FIFA Brazil World Cup.

-His work was the subject of a major exhibition organized by the National Gallery of Modern and Art of Rome L'Eva Futura, held at the Museum Boncompagni Ludovisi of Decorative Arts of Rome.
+In 2014-2015 his work was the subject of a major exhibition organized by the National Gallery of Modern Art of Rome GNAM, Joseph Pace, L'Eva Futura, and held at the Boncompagni Ludovisi Museum of Decorative Arts of Rome.
 Joseph Pace has received numerous awards and honors in recognition of his cultural achievements, notably by the Superintendência do Patrimônio Cultural da Assembléia Legislativa do Estado de São Paulo, Konstanz University, ANS Associazione Nazionale Sociologi.